-Continue no resistance stationary cycling, until at least 4 weeks post op for non-microfracture patients and 6 weeks for patients with microfracture.
-Increase cycling duration up to 30 minutes 2x/daily, provided there is no pain.
+Initiate no resistance stationary cycling approximately 6+ weeks post-operative.
+Initiate with up to 5 minutes, 2x/day, provided there is no pain.
+Increase cycling duration by 1-2 minutes daily, up to 30 minutes 1-2x/daily.
 Athletes who can tolerate a longer period of time, without increased pain, may slowly increase time over the suggested 30 minutes.
-Initiation of upper body strengthening activities can be added when tolerated, so long as post op hip weight bearing and ROM restrictions are followed.
+Initiation of upper body strengthening activities can be added when tolerated, so long as post op hip weight-bearing and ROM restrictions are followed, and no hip pain results.